Bird Keeper - Internship

 Newquay Zoo is part of the Whitley Wildlife Conservation Trust family, comprising Paignton Zoo, Living Coasts, Slapton Ley and two urban nature reserves.
 Newquay Zoo opened in 1969, has become one of the country's top Zoos, contributing towards ground breaking and innovative conservation programmes.
 It has also proved itself to be one of the best visitor attractions in the South West.

-We currently have a vacancy for voluntary internships for a period of 6 months (including a one month probationary period) working with our bird keeping department.
-Newquay Zoo is open every day and the placements will be full time i.e. a five day working week including some weekends.
+We currently have a vacancy for a voluntary internship, for a period of 6 months (including a one month probationary period), working with our bird keeping department.
+Newquay Zoo is open every day and the placements will be full time i.e. a five day working week, possibly including weekends.
 The main role of the keeping interns will be to attend the husbandry requirements of the bird collection as directed by the Senior Keeper in charge.